-An out-of-school suspension code specifically designated to address additional suspension days due to non-completion of an Alternative to Suspension program.
+An out-of-school suspension for Days Held in Abeyance An out-of-school suspension code specifically designated to address additional suspension days due to non-completion of an Alternative to Suspension program.
 This out-of-school suspension is a temporary removal of a student from school for a period of days equal to the days held in abeyance for the particular event.
-During the out-of-school suspension, the student is prohibited from attendance at school or any school-related functions.
+During the out-of-school suspension, the student is prohibited from attendance at school or any schoolrelated functions.
 Note: Fla.
 Stat. § 232.26(1) establishes that no secondary or elementary school student may be suspended out of school for unexcused tardiness, lateness, absence, or truancy.